PrintersForAnts/MetalBoop/STL/README.md

 ![Endstop-Mount](../imgs/assembly/endstop_mount.png)

-Plastic part is attached to the base plate using two M3x5mm screws (**do not use longer than 5mm**, because there is not enough space!).
-Endstop switch is attached to the plastic part using one M2x10mm self-tapping screw.
+Plastic part is attached to the base plate using **two SHCS M3x5mm screws** (**do not use longer than 5mm**, because there is not enough space!).
+Endstop switch is attached to the plastic part using **one M2x10mm self-tapping screw**.

-Detailed instructions will be available soon with upcoming manuals.